olympum/olympum-draft/_posts/2017/2017-04-15-WaterRower-vs-Concept2-Power.md

 * Adjusting the dampening (volume of air or water moved per stroke) in the C2 takes 2 seconds; in the WR you need to add and remove water and takes minutes.
 * The C2 looks like a gym machine; the WR looks like a beautiful piece of home furniture.

-We went for the WaterRower for home, since I would have plenty of chances of using C2s at the gym and whilst traveling.
+Despite being interested in a rower for proper training, and not just basic fitness, we still decided to buy a WaterRower for our home use.
+This made sense, at least at the time, since I had plenty of opportunities of using C2s at the gym at work and in hotels whilst traveling.

+When it comes to data, the data readings from any C2 machine are trusted across the community.
+In fact, using the Concept2 Utility application it is possible to automatically upload any session from a C2 rower equipped with a PM3, PM4 or PM5 monitor to the Concept2 Online Logbook, a community and global ranking of rowers.
+In contrast, the WR readings are considered bogus, and there is no software support, no community and no ranking for times on WR.

-Because of the reasons above, the C2 data readings are trusted across the community, whereas the WR readings are considered bogus.
-Since I row on the WR at home, and on C2s whilst I travel, I really wanted to know how do these two rowers compare power wise.
+Since I row on the WR at home, and on C2s whilst I travel, my training log is full of power readings from both rowers.
+I really want to be able to compare apples to apples, and knowing how your power meters stack against each other is critically important.

-Comparing power curves is a tricky business.
-Ideally, one should compare all-out 2k efforts from a group of athletes both on the WR and the C2.
-I did not have such a group, nor enough 2k samples from myself.
+Comparing power curves across this two rowers is a tricky business.
+Ideally, I should have a reference curve from a trusted power meter.
+Unfortunately, fitting an external power meter to either a WR or a C2 is not possible.
+I could also compare all-out 2k efforts from a group of athletes both on the WR and the C2.
+But I do not have such a group, nor I have enough 2k samples from myself to run a proper comparison.

 The second possibility to compare power is to chart the critical power curves for both rowers.
-Unfortunately, I only have stream data (FIT/TCX) from the WaterRower (via my hacked RaspberryPi to read from the USB connection), as the C2 PM3/PM4/PM5 only records interval by interval summaries, rather than as a data stream (reminder to self, hack the C2 ...).
+Unfortunately, I only have stream data (FIT/TCX) from the WaterRower (via my hacked RaspberryPi to read from the USB connection), as the C2 PM3/PM4/PM5 only records interval by interval summaries, rather than as a data stream (reminder to self, I must also hack the C2 ...).

 Although not ideal, a good approximation of the power curves is to use heart rate to look at longer efforts, over 20 minutes long, rowing across UT2, UT1 and AT zones.
 I looked for rowing sessions from the past 6 months and plotted the average power and average heart rates.
 I then looked for the curve inflection point (using the same rationale as a Conconi test in cycling to estimate the anaerobic threshold).